ovh/docs/pages/platform/public-cloud/create_restore_a_virtual_server_with_a_backup/guide.en-gb.md

 Select from the list of available backups.
 Click on `Modify image`{.action} if you are certain that you want to overwrite the current image with the backup.

-The instance will have the status ‘Re-installation‘ until the process is completed.
+The instance will have the status `Re-installation` until the process is completed.
 It might be necessary to refresh the page in the browser in order to see the current status.

 > [!warning]
 >